|

 and Death: An Introduction to Philosophy of Biology ,

-summarize Gould's argument (their book is reviewed
+elaborate on Gould's metaphor (their book is reviewed

 on the starlarvae blog):